fusioncharts/dev_centre_docs/getting-started/react/your-first-map-using-react.md

 7. Include the FusionCharts theme file to apply style to the charts.

-8. Include the `ExcelExport` module to export chart data in XLSX format.

-9. Add the map renderer, map definition, theme and ExcelExport as a dependency to the core.
+8. Add the map renderer, map definition and theme as a dependency to the core.

-10. Store the map configurations as a JSON object.
+9. Store the map configurations as a JSON object.
 In this JSON object:

 - Set the map as `world`.
 For World map, the alias is `world`.
 Find the complete list of map with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).